 What are the Risks of Completing a Military Divorce Without an Attorney?

 There are several marked disadvantages that go along with attempting to manage your divorce case without a lawyer.
 Not only does navigating the laws surrounding a divorce require specialized knowledge, but the inherently personal nature of the divorce can often lead to rash decision-making that can negatively impact your case.
 Attempting to go forward without representation can easily see you facing the following:

 - A significantly longer divorce process as you handle significant amounts of unfamiliar paperwork.
 Any mistakes or missed forms will only serve to draw the case out considerably.

 - Incorrectly reported property or financial statements can leave you in a poor position while dividing marital assets and can lead to penalties if you fail to divulge everything.

-- Complications with child support calculations and parenting plans.
+- Complications with child support calculations and other parenting plans.
 The exact details of your situation can significantly change your child support obligations and you may find yourself paying more than you should.
 Similarly, parenting plans are required to include specifics and to follow state guidelines.
 Failing to adhere to these will require the plan to be redrafted, or could result in the judge creating one themselves.

 There is no legal distinction between civilian and military divorces.
 Members of the military may find, however, that there are several factors unique to them that can complicate the divorce process.
 If you or your spouse are a member of the armed forces and you are considering a divorce, you should take the time to find an experienced Colorado Springs military divorce lawyer.
 At The Law Office of Jeanne M. Wilson & Associates, we are prepared to tackle the complications common in military divorces.
-Contact one of our family law attorneys today to schedule a free case consultation to see how we can help.
+Contact one of our Colorado Springs family law lawyers today to schedule a case consultation to see how we can help.